Cherry Clafoutis Pie

 It’s the kind of dessert that looks like it came from a French countryside bakery, but is surprisingly simple to make at home.

-large eggs – The base of the custard, giving it that rich, velvety texture.
+- The base of the custard, giving it that rich, velvety texture.
+The more eggs, the firmer and silkier the set.
+Three large eggs is the sweet spot for a creamy but sliceable result.

-whole milk – Adds body and smoothness without making the custard too heavy.
+- Adds body and smoothness without making the custard too heavy.
+You can substitute with oat milk for a dairy-light version, though the custard will be slightly less rich.

-ground cinnamon – A warm, subtle spice that complements the cherries beautifully.
+- A warm, subtle spice that complements the cherries beautifully.
+Just a pinch is enough — it should whisper in the background, not shout.

 How to Make It